cheeeeeeeeeen/RoR2-ChensGradiusMod/README.md

 - Options/Multiples are able to duplicate all attacks of Aurelionite.
 The Rock Turret will attack faster instead of being copied.
 - Options/Multiples will only duplicate the ranged attack of Beetle Guards.
 Their melee attacks will have multiplied damage, however.
 - Equipment Drones will use the attached equipment depending on the number of Options/Multiples it has.
 This is configurable.
 - Documentation is available for other mod creators.
-Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki).
+Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki) or the [GitHub Pages](https://cheeeeeeeeeen.github.io/RoR2-ChensGradiusMod/).

 ![Beam Drone](https://puu.sh/GQz08.png)
 **Beam Drone**
 - A drone powered by this mod's API.
-Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki) on how to add your own custom drone.
+Check the [wiki](https://github.com/cheeeeeeeeeen/RoR2-ChensGradiusMod/wiki) or the [GitHub Pages](https://cheeeeeeeeeen.github.io/RoR2-ChensGradiusMod/) on how to add your own custom drone.
 - This drone shoots a continuous beam on its target.
 - The drone is accurate, however, it is weak at keeping its lock on consistently.
 - The drone will appear in Stage 3 and onwards.